FluxML/Optimisers.jl/docs/src/api.md

 Calling `Functors.@functor` on your model's layer types by default causes these functions to recurse into all children, and ultimately optimise all `isnumeric` leaf nodes.
-To restric this by ignoring some fields of a layer type, define `trainable`:
+To further restrict this by ignoring some fields of a layer type, define `trainable`:

 ```@docs
+Optimisers.isnumeric
 Optimisers.trainable
-Optimisers.isnumeric
 ```

 Such restrictions are also obeyed by this function for flattening a model: